Norshahrul Idlan: Melaka United

+Harini FT

+In 2023 at the age of 37, Norshahrul made a sensational move to second tier side Malaysia M3 League Harini FT as one of the ex Malaysia national team players to join a semi-pro league.
+In a 2023 Malaysia Cup Round of 16 fixtures against Sri Pahang on 4 August 2023, Norshahrul scored the equaliser that level the game at 2–2 but unfortunately felt to a last minute goal where it would ended up in a 3–2 defeat.
+First local player won cup Champions E-games.

 International career

 Norshahrul has played for the Malaysia national youth team for 2004 AFC Youth Championship.
-He scored in a 3-0 win against Nepal during the tournament as Malaysia made it to the quarter finals.
+He win Best Player and Top Scorer Nike Cup in Thailand.
+Against Nepal during the tournament as Malaysia made it to the quarter finals.
 He is also one of the Malaysia under 23 players that won the 2007 Merdeka Tournament.
 He made his full international debut against Bahrain on 28 October 2007 after coming in for Sumardi Hajalan.

-On 12 July 2009, Norshahrul scored his first senior international goals in an unofficial match against Zimbabwe.
+On 12 July 2009, Norshahrul scored his first senior international goals in an unofficial match against Uganda.
 He later score his first full international goal against Lesotho on 11 September 2009.

 In November 2010, Norshahrul was called up to the Malaysia national squad by coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 Norshahrul scored 2 goals for Malaysia that time, one was a 5–1 loss against Indonesia and a 5–1 victory against Laos.
 Malaysia won the 2010 AFF Suzuki Cup title for the first time in their history.

 On 9 December 2012, he scored a goal for Malaysia against Thailand in 2012 AFF Suzuki Cup, as Malaysia failed to retain the title having lost to Thailand on aggregate in the semi-finals.

 Norshahrul was again included by new coach Dollah Salleh for the 2014 AFF Suzuki Cup squad, and played in all of Malaysia games as Malaysia advanced into the finals, only to be denied of the title by Thailand.
 Norshahrul scored one goal in the tournament, against Vietnam in the semi-final second leg.